0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 Carl checks his schedule on his phone.
 He sees that three children have used their reward points this week to ask for TruMeets with Miranda.
 Carl sighs.
-He does not enjoy TruMeets.
+He doesn't understand why EduQation insists on offering TruMeets.
+They could get their AI to simulate the interaction and these kids would be able to tell the difference.
+It was a matter of principle perhaps.

 CUT TO: